How to Recover Data from NAS QNAP Turbo Station TS-1263U-RP RAID Arrays: Mechanical and Logical Failures Essentials

 To mitigate the risk of data loss, it is recommended to regularly backup the data from the NAS device to an external storage device or cloud storage.
 Additionally, ensuring proper maintenance, using reliable hardware components, and keeping the firmware and software up to date can help minimize the chances of data loss.

-Although NAS Turbo Station TS-1263U-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-1263U-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view